 Most of the Soča River rafting tours are launched from Bovec, a small alpine town close to the Italian border.
 Surrounded by towering peaks and pristine nature, Bovec has become the hub for all outdoor activities in the picturesque Soča Valley, such as kayaking, canyoning, ziplining, mountain biking and more.

 There are lots of different Soča River rafting companies to choose from in Bovec.
-After doing some online research about the various tour providers, the company that caught our attention was Soča Splash.
-Because of their super positive reviews and reasonable prices, we decided to book our tour with them.
+After doing some online research about the various tour options, the one that we decided to book was this half-day rafting tour because of the super positive reviews and a reasonable price.

-Our tour started at the Soča Splash office in Bovec where we were welcomed by our guide and provided with neoprene suits, water shoes, helmets and life jackets.
+Our tour started at the tour company’s office in Bovec where we were welcomed by our guide and provided with neoprene suits, water shoes, helmets and life jackets.

 After collecting our equipment and meeting our teammates, we drove to the starting point of our rafting tour, not far from Bovec.
 There, our guide told us everything we needed to know about paddling, the different commands to follow, safety measures, and what to expect from the journey ahead.
 It’s all pretty straightforward and even if you’ve never paddled or been in a boat before, you’ll be fine as the raft will be controlled by an experienced guide throughout the trip.

-In case you’re wondering if the water in the Soča River is cold, the answer is yes, it’s pretty chilly.
+In case you’re wondering if the water in the Soča River is cold, the answer is yes, it’s pretty chilly!
 The temperature was 8°C (46°F) when we were there in mid-July.
-But since Soča Splash provides you with a wetsuit, you really don’t need to worry about it.
+But since you are provided with a wetsuit, you really don’t need to worry about the cold.
 In fact, we were feeling pretty hot while paddling in the strong summer sun so it was actually nice to jump into the river to cool down.

-I honestly couldn’t have asked for a better Soča River rafting experience and can warmly recommend Soča Splash!
+I honestly couldn’t have asked for a better Soča River rafting experience and can highly recommend taking this tour.

 Other great places for rafting in Slovenia